 - How long is the day?
 As long or as short as your like!
 It was not all that long ago that when our clients showed up for fishing trips, we fished from early in the morning to late in the day.
 As Montana has changed and become more of a destination for families rather than just die-hard fisherman, we've changed our schedule a bit and really rely on you to let us know what works with your schedule for a day on the water.
 Our typical day starts at 8:00 AM in the shop and the guides are usually back to the shop between 5:30 and 6:30 PM.
 Bottom line is if that's too long for you, let your guide know in the morning and we can adjust the day to whatever you plans may need.

 - How much do I tip my guide?
 This might be the most common question asked in the shop after our trips.
 While tips are up to each individual person and not mandatory, they are appreciated by our guides.
 When asked in the shop, we'll tell you our recommendation is to us whatever percentage you typically use in a restaurant.
-So for example if you are a 20% tipper when you go out to dinner and the guide trip is $495, that would be about a $100 tip.
+So for example if you are a 20% tipper when you go out to dinner and the guide trip is priced at $500, that would be about a $100 tip.
 If you had a great day on the water and want to tip higher, go ahead, our guides appreaciate it.
 On the flip side, if the trip wasn't up to your expectations (thankfully this rarely happens), you can reflect that as well.

 - I've never fly fished before, do I need a lesson before I go?
 You are our ideal guide trip client!
 You have no bad habits!
 The reason many people come to Montana is to learn to fly fish and experience a great day out on the water.
 All of our fishing guides are excellent instructors and love to teach new anglers the sport of fly fishing.
 If you're brand new or have only been fly fishing once or twice, there is no need to worry as you've just joined the ranks of about 70 to 80% of our Montana Guide Trip Clients.
 We are here to invite you into the sport that we all love.